lornasw93/api-the-musical-kind/README.md

 	* Lazy loading images
 	* Compress images
 	* Added meta tags
+	* Async methods
+* To investigate when sometimes the lyrics count 0 when it shouldn't be 🐞

 ### However, I have... ✅
 * Developed 2 separate projects (BE, FE) using different tech stacks including hosting